Seduni: Geography

 The Seduni dwelled in the upper Rhône valley, in the modern Canton of Valais.
-Their territory was located east of the Nantuates and Veragri, south of the Uberi, and west of the Lepontii.
+The Barrington Atlas locates their territory east of the Nantuates and Veragri, south of the Uberi, and west of the Lepontii.

 After the Roman conquered the region in 16–15 BC, their territory was initially administered in common with the province of Raetia et Vindelicia under a legatus, when they had their own civitas within the administrative region of Vallis Poenina.
 They later lost their autonomy following their integration into the Alpes Graiae et Poeninae by Claudius (41–54 AD), with the creation of a single civitas (civitas Vallensium) shared with the other Vallensian tribes.

 Their chief town was known as Sedunum (modern Sion, Switzerland).
 In 8–7 BC, the Sedunian civitas honoured emperor Augustus with an inscription.
 Even though Sedunum lost its political importance in the mid-1st century AD, when Forum Claudii Vallensium (Martigny) became the capital of the civitas Vallensium, the location remained a popular place of residence for notables: funerary stelae attest to the presence of duumviri (magistrates of the civitas), flamines (priests of the imperial cult), a Roman knight, a former consul, and, by the 4th century, praesidia (governors of the province).